How to Start a Skincare Routine From Scratch

 Sunscreen should be the last step in your morning routine.

-Step 3: Add One Treatment Product at a Time
+Add One Product at a Time

-Once you feel confident with the basic routine, you can begin to address specific skin concerns by introducing treatment products.
+Once you feel confident with the basic routine, you can begin to address specific skin concerns by introducing products.
 These are usually serums, exfoliants, or targeted ingredients.

-• Uneven skin tone or hyperpigmentation
+• Uneven-looking skin tone

-Step 4: Build Consistency
+Build Consistency

 Consistency is more important than perfection.
 A basic, consistent routine performed every morning and evening will give you better results than an elaborate, inconsistent one.